ednz-cloud/hashicorp_vault/README.md

-Hashicorp Nomad
+Hashicorp Vault
 =========
 > This repository is only a mirror.
 Development and testing is done on a private gitlab server.

-This role install and configure nomad on **debian-based** distributions.
+This role install and configure vault on **debian-based** distributions.

 Requirements
 ------------